 Are you interested in testing the Buyer-Supplier Platform or have any questions about the Supplier Capacity Program?
 Contact [email protected].

-The Supplier Capacity Project is funded by the European Commission (EU), the Global Fund to End Modern Slavery (GFEMS), the UK Foreign, Commonwealth and Development Office (FCDO) and the Norwegian Agency for Development Cooperation (Norad).
+The Supplier Capacity Project is funded by the European Union (EU), the Global Fund to End Modern Slavery (GFEMS), the UK Foreign, Commonwealth and Development Office (FCDO) and the Norwegian Agency for Development Cooperation (Norad).